“It’s Okay To Be Happy With A Simple Life”

 2. Wipe Warmer

 Okay, so this item I would certainly consider a “splurge” item.
 My fathers partner was super kind & purchased the charming King Lionheart Wipe Warmer for us as a baby shower gift!
 In my mind, I thought that we would use it, religiously.
 But once Atlas arrived, we quickly learned that it was much easier to use wet wipes, rather than having to grab a cotton wipe, spray it & then wash them when you’re done.
-When you have a major poop-diaper that is getting everywhere you don’t want it, the last thing you want is to be trying to spray a wipe with one hand while holding their tiny butts up in the air with the other, all while they’re trying to hard grab at their poo-butt ( This comes from experience).
+When you have a major poop-diaper that is getting everywhere you don’t want it, the last thing you want is to be trying to spray a wipe with one hand while holding their tiny butts up in the air with the other, all while they’re trying to grab at their poo-butt (this comes from experience).
 Granted, they are nice to have if you run out of wipes, unexpectedly & the little ones would much rather have a warm cloth touching their hiney than a freezing cold one.
 (BUT an easy way to solve the temperature issue is to simply hold the wet-wipe in your hand or in the pit of your leg.)

 3. Baby Dish Washing Supplies